lucidworks/index-stage-sdk/examples/sample-plugin-stage/README.md

 This is also a demonstration of a basic gradle project that assembles Fusion index stage plugin zip.

 # Build
-To create a plugin call ```./gradlew -p examples/sample-plugin-stage assemblePlugin``` from the main folder.
+To create a plugin call ```./gradlew -p examples/sample-plugin-stage clean assemblePlugin``` from the main folder.
 This will create a plugin zip file (with required manifest file) inside the ```build/libs``` folder

 # Deploy